TechnoJo4/blog/articles/2022_05_28_blockchains_arent_different.md

 you have censorship resistance.
 [Everyone deserves to transact freely and confidentially](crypto_is_for_criminals.html).
 Blockchains may not be able to solve the world's ills, but we should nonetheless consider them a useful tool.
+It would be ridiculous to say that cryptocurrency is inferior to the currently available payment methods.